 The findings showed similarities between head and neck cancer genomes and other cancers, including squamous cell lung and cervical cancer, indicating possible common paths of cancer development, and potential treatment opportunities.
 Previous research conducted by the TCGA Network also identified a characteristic molecular pattern shared by head and neck, lung, and some bladder cancers.

 The TCGA Research Network has generated data and published analyses on a number of cancers, all of which can be found on the TCGA website.
-TCGA-generated data are freely available at the TCGA Data Portal and the Cancer Genomics Hub (CGHub).
+TCGA-generated data are freely available at the TCGA Data Portal and the National Cancer Institute's Genomic Data Commons.

 This work was supported by the following NIH grants: P50CA097190, P50CA16672, U54 HG003273, U54 HG003067, U54 HG003079, U24 CA143799, U24 CA143835, U24 CA143840, U24 CA143843, U24 CA143845, U24 CA143848, U24 CA143858, U24 CA143866, U24 CA143867, U24 CA143882, U24 CA143883, U24 CA144025, RO1 CA 095419, and the National Institute on Deafness and Other Communication Disorders (NIDCD) Intramural Projects ZIA-DC-000016, 73 and 74.
 Additional funding was provided by the Bobby F. Garrett Fund for Head and Neck Cancer Research.